Work Outside, Build Community, and Learn About Southwest Conservation.

 - Actively committed and willing to complete the assigned work projects

-Crew members must also commit to the full length of the program and will need to bring their own backpacking backpacks and appropriate clothing, including long-sleeve shirts, long pants, hiking boots, and work boots (each serve their own important purpose).
+Crew members must also commit to the full length of the program and will need to bring their own backpacking backpacks and appropriate clothing, including long-sleeve shirts, long pants, hiking boots, and work boots (hired crew members will receive a full packing list).
 Crew members need to be capable of walking up to 3 miles with 45lb packs upon arrival, with the expectation to eventually accommodate up to 7 miles with 45lb packs.
 We expect crew members to have a willingness to learn to use hands for tools, controls, and other objects and they will be expected to occasionally lift and move up to 50 lbs.

-- Certifications may be available, including Cross Cut Saw Training, Leave No Trace, and Wilderness First Aid
+Other info: Certifications may be available, including Cross Cut Saw Training, Leave No Trace, or Wilderness First Aid

 Crew Member Testimony-Leah G., 2019 Crew